-Unfortunately, we only issue one 1099-NEC and/or 1099-MISC, if applicable, for each individual, but don’t worry, you can print off a PDF copy of your 1099 from your Justworks account.
+Unfortunately, we only issue one 1099-NEC and/or 1099-MISC, if applicable, for each individual, but don’t worry, you can print off a PDF copy of your 1099/s from your Justworks account.

-My Company is an S-Corps or a C-Corp, Why Did I Receive a 1099?
+My Company is an S-Corp or a C-Corp.
+Why Did I Receive a 1099?

 Per the IRS, 1099s can be issued to S-corps and C-corps for certain types of payments, like attorneys’ fees or medical and health care payments.
 They may be required.